Gold Mercury International Award

 The Gold Mercury International Award is presented by Gold Mercury International, an International nongovernmental organization (INGO) and think tank.

 The original Mercurio D'oro awards were given by an association of Italian journalists to Italian individuals and companies.

 Later the awards were extended to Europe and then became international.

 Awards are given to prominent people and organizations for contributions to world peace, good governance and development of global commerce.

-Award-giving ceremonies were held in cities such as Brussels, Moscow, Karachi and Addis Ababa.
+Award-giving ceremonies were held in cities such as Brussels, Moscow, Karachi, Madrid, Caracas, Addis Ababa, Beijing and Washington.

-The NGO that administers the awards moved to London, England in the late 1990s.
+The INGO that administers the awards moved to London, England in the late 1990s.
+The current President and Secretary General is Nicolas De Santis, son of Eduardo De Santis, the founder of Gold Mercury International.

-It is also involved in brand management, most recently launching an initiative to rebrand Europe.
+The Gold Mercury Award 2024 for Humanitarian Affairs was presented to Sergio Scapagnini and the Street Children of the World, in a ceremony in Kolkata, India.

+The Gold Mercury Award 2025 for Peace and Environmental Stewardship was awarded to His Holiness the 14th Dalai Lama.

 Foundation

 The Centro Giornalistico Annali, an association of Italian journalists, started the Gold Mercury (Mercurio D'oro) awards in 1961.

 The group supported the promotion of trade and economic cooperation.

 The award is named after Mercury, the god of commerce.

 Eduardo De Santis was one of the founders.

-The award was originally meant to publicize Italian companies that deserved attention.
+The award was originally meant to publicize Italian companies that promoted good governance practices.

 The Italian President Giuseppe Saragat (in office 1964–71) was also given the award.

 In 1970 the President of Italy became the sponsor, and the award took on a European scope.